jlinoff/lock_files/README.md

                         is appended unless the --suffix option is specified.

-  -n, --no-recurse      Do not automatically recurse into
-                        subdirectories.

   -o, --overwrite       Overwrite files that already exist.
                         This can be used in conjunction disable file existence checks.